 The Campus Safety Office is located at the main entrance of the campus.
-Uniformed officers are available to respond to employee, student, and visitor needs Monday-Sunday 6:30a.m. - midnight on all days the College is open.
+Uniformed officers are available to respond to employee, student, and visitor needs Monday through Friday from 6:00am to 11:00pm and Saturday and Sunday from 6:00am to 8:00pm.
+These hours may change due to unforeseen circumstances, holidays, or college closures.
+Change in hours will be reported to the campus community as soon as possible.
 The College is locked with access by approved employee and student name badges.
 Individuals concerned about his/her personal safety may request an escort from the Security Office.
 An officer will walk with or drive the individual to his/her destination.